goldenraphti/humankind-timeline/README.md

 - [ ] improve display hours
 - [ ] improve perf try conditional import of "hasNotSupported" script, so browsers supporting `:has(input)` do not even have to have this script
-- [ ] add ratio by distance entered vi ainput number
+- [ ] add ratio by distance entered via input number
-- [ ] fix A11y contrast input checked
 - [ ] improve display numbers
 - [ ] add small credits + link
 - [ ] make i18n (dates)